bricaud/gremlin-server/README.md

 module
 can be installed using:
 ```
-pip install gremlinpython==3.2.6
+pip install gremlinpython==3.a.b
 ```
+where `a` and `b` are the sub-version number.
+It can be 3.2.4, 3.2.5, 3.2.6 or 3.3.0.

-To run the demo, simply write in the console:
+To run the demo (and make a minimal test), simply write in the console:
 ```
 python test_graph.py
 ```